aniqatc/playground/docs/widgets/08-bookmarks.md

 3. **API Endpoints**: Express routes for bookmark operations
    - `/widget/bookmark/add` => processes URLs and creates bookmarks; has safety checks that returns errors in case of unsafe links, inappropriate content, incomplete metadata extraction and invalid URLs
    - `/widget/bookmark/all` => returns all bookmarks saved in the database; takes userId as additional query in case there is any vote count by the user to display (for e.g. active state on the like/dislike button that they clicked)
-   - `/widget/bookmark/:vote` => handles a user's vote on a specific bookmark
+   - `/widget/bookmark/:vote` => handles a user's vote on a specific bookmark (bookmark ID is provided via a query string)
    - `/widget/bookmark/count` => provides the current count of a user's votes in order to enforce limits and certain styles in the frontend
 4. **Error Handling**: Clear error messaging provided to the user in the input element's placeholder
    - "Page contains inappropriate content" is returned in `leo-profanity` detects any inappropriate content in the website's key metadata elements